mattlianje/pipeviz/README.md

 There is a central problem: engineers know their pipelines but have no format to declare them (even though they could, and often at compile-time).

-On the other hand, current lineage tools ask for a lot.
+Current lineage tools ask for a lot.
 [OpenLineage](https://openlineage.io/) and [Marquez](https://marquezproject.ai/) need agents in your cluster, a metadata store, and careful integration with every scheduler.
 [Atlas](https://atlas.apache.org/#/) wants a full governance platform. [dbt](https://www.getdbt.com/) gives you lineage, but couples you to their manifest and you bend the knee to a framework.

 Pipeviz asks for one JSON file.